awsdocs/aws-lambda-developer-guide/doc_source/with-sqs-create-package.md

 The following is example C\# code that receives an Amazon SQS event message as input and processes it\.
 For illustration, the code writes some of the incoming event data to the console\.

- In the code, `handleRequest` is the handler\.
+In the code, `HandleSQSEvent` is the handler\.
 The handler uses the predefined `SQSEvent` class that is defined in the `AWS.Lambda.SQSEvents` library\.

 **Example ProcessingSQSRecords\.cs**